rsnpj/notes-site/notes/Year_2/Software_Engineering/Measurement_and_Evaluation/Secondary_Studies.md

 # The evidence based paradigm

-This seeks to employ secondary studies as the tool for finding, judging and synthesizing the outcomes of all relevant empirical studies in order to draw conclusions.
+This seeks to employ secondary studies as the tool for finding, judging and synthesising the outcomes of all relevant empirical studies in order to draw conclusions.

 # What is evidence?